 Smart Features:

-- Touch screens and connectivity features can add 10-30 pounds due to additional electronics.
+Touch screens and connectivity features can add 10-30 pounds due to the additional electronics required.

 Environmental Impact: